zxsleebu/discord-desktop-refresh-polishment/README.md

 - Removed useless icons (Help, Nitro and Shop).
 - Removed some separators.
 - Fixed 1px padding on top of the dialogues and calls (wth discord how could you mess this up)

+### Ask for more
+Create issue about your wanted addition and i will make it happen (if it's really cool)